Meet Jamie. She just got promoted to the project manager. She’s excited to take on more responsibility and help grow the company.

 - Anticipate difficult steps and potential bottlenecks.
 Knowing where or when difficulties might arise makes you better prepared to handle them.
 Anticipating problems can prevent a minor setback from turning into a missed milestone.

 - Decide which tools/platforms will be used for tracking and communication.
 With so many moving parts, project management can quickly become a headache.
-Software and other digital tools can be invaluable for tracking and maintaining communication during the duration of the project.
+Software and other digital tools can be invaluable for tracking and maintaining communication during the project’s duration.

 - Identify and communicate your plan to external stakeholders.
-Sharing plans and progress with stakeholders can prevent interruptive requests when external stakeholders can’t see progress or aren’t kept up to date.
+Sharing plans and progress with stakeholders can prevent interruptive requests when external stakeholders can’t see progress or aren’t updated.

-If you follow these steps during the planning phase of the project, you’ll be well on your way to successful project completion.
+If you follow these steps during the project’s planning phase, you’ll be well on your way to successful project completion.
 Here are some additional tips for the tricky parts of project management.

-Estimating the resources a project will require is one of the most complicated parts of project management, especially when long timelines or large teams are involved.
+Estimating a project’s resources is one of the most complicated parts of project management, especially when long timelines or large teams are involved.
 Project managers tend to forget that some of their team members might have other work obligations alongside working on the project.
-Failing to recognize and account for these obligations can leave both project manager and team member feeling misunderstood or disrespected.
+Failing to recognize and account for these obligations can leave both the project manager and team member feeling misunderstood or disrespected.
 Bring in extra help or reallocate work to other team members as needed.

 Unforeseen circumstances are common during any project, but don’t let these unknowns bring the project to a grinding halt.
-If progress isn’t monitored closely, a single small issue can create a domino effect that has half the team twiddling their thumbs.
+If progress isn’t monitored closely, a single small issue can create a domino effect, with half the team twiddling their thumbs.
 Your team members are your greatest asset; don’t let a bottleneck throw off your timeline.
 Encourage your team members to be candid about timelines, progress, and workload to get ahead of any potential problems.

 Forecasting End Dates

-People don’t usually mind waiting for something, assuming they are told how long the wait will take.
+People don’t usually mind waiting for something, assuming they are told how long it will take.
 This is true for restaurants, doctor appointments, and shipping dates.
-What makes people frustrated is waiting much longer than they were told would be the case.
-Some people avoid this issue by refusing to predict when something will be ready or complete, but for project management, that’s not a great option.
+What frustrates people is waiting much longer than they were told would be the case.
+Some people avoid this issue by refusing to predict when something will be ready or complete, but that’s not a great option for project management.
 Instead, make sure to keep everyone in the loop.
 If the project, or a part of it, is going to run over, or be finished early, make sure to communicate that.
 The worst thing you can do is leave someone in the dark until the last moment.